gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

 ### Ghidra

 After the initial analysis we can move to a more in-depth analysis using Ghidra.
 Please note that during the analysis some symbols (mainly functions) have been renamed, for example `FUN_00401d20()` --> `mw_print_usage()`.
 The binary is stripped so Ghidra gives names to symbols like `FUN_<address>`, `DAT_<address>` etc. after it runs its initial analysis.
-My personal preference is also to add the `mw_` prefix (meaning malware) to all of the functions so they can filtered and searched later more easily, and the `_w` suffix (meaning wrapper) to wrapper functions.
+My personal preference is also to add the `mw_` prefix (meaning malware) to all of the functions so they can be filtered and searched later more easily, and the `_w` suffix (meaning wrapper) to wrapper functions.
 If there are multiple wrapper levels `_ww` is used and so on.

 Since the binary has a lot of strings we can start with looking at them to see where and how these strings are used.
 Most (if not all) of them are located in `.rodata`.